-Laser cooling experiments at the TSR with ultra cold beams [1] of ${}^{9}\text{Be}^{+}$ and ${}^{7}\text{Li}^{+}$ are limited by the low currents delivered from the tandem accelerator.
-A new injector will increase the beam currents for these two ion species by factors up to 1000.
+Laser cooling experiments at the TSR with ultra cold beams [1] of 9Be+ and 7Li+ are limited by the low currents delivered from the tandem accelerator.
+A new injector will increase the beam currents for these two ion species by three orders of magnitude.
 The proposed high current injector will consist, in its first phase, of a commercial CHORDIS ion source[4], two RFQs [3] and eight 7-gap resonators [2].

-Moreover, also experiments with highly charged ions are frequently limited by low beam currents due to losses from multiple stripping.
+Also experiments with highly charged ions are frequently limited by low beam currents due to losses from multiple stripping.
 Therefore an ECR- or EBIS- source will be added in a second phase to increase also currents for highly charged heavy ions.
 In figure 1 the schematic layout of the new injector is shown.
-The injector will be placed parallel to the Tandem and the 7Li+ - or 9Be+-beams will be injected directly into the postaccelerator which is just used as a transfer line.
-For the second phase, to take advantage of higher charge states, a stripping process will be used behind the last of the seven-gap resonators and the proper charge state will be sorted out by a separator consisting of 4 60°-magnets.
-The new injector also works at 108.48 MHz like the existing post accelerator to facilitate synchronism.
-The ion velocity of $\beta = v/c = 6\%$ after the high current injector is well adapted to the post accelerator and final energies higher than 5 MeV/u can be reached for all ion species.
+The injector will be placed parallel to the tandem and the 7Li+ - or 9Be+beams will be injected directly into the postaccelerator which is just used as a transfer line.
+For the second phase, to take advantage of higher charge states, stripping will be used behind the last seven-gap resonator and the proper charge state will be selected by a separator consisting of 4 60°-magnets.
+The new injector also works at 108.48 MHz like the existing post accelerator.
+The ion velocity of $\beta =$ v/c = 6% after the high current injector is well adapted to the post accelerator and final energies higher than 5 MeV/u can be reached for all ion species.